Amazon Grows To $1 Trillion Valuation

-The moment happened through midday trading, with Amazon’s share price topping $2,050.27 which was the magic number needed to get the company past $1 trillion, up 1.9 percent on the day.
-Such an increase price reflects the impressive year that Amazon has had, with the price increasing by 75 percent this year, equating to adding $435 billion, effectively adding the entire value of Walmart Inc. to the company.
+The moment happened through midday trading, with Amazon’s share price topping $2,050.27, which was the magic number needed to get the company past $1 trillion, up 1.9 percent on the day.
+Such an increased price reflects the impressive year that Amazon has had, with the price increasing by 75 percent this year, equating to adding $435 billion, effectively adding the entire value of Walmart Inc. to the company.

-Following on from buying Whole Foods last year Amazon’s stock has been steadily rising as the company has recorded record profits.
+Following the buying of Whole Foods last year, Amazon’s stock has been steadily rising as the company has recorded record profits.
 Those profits largely come on the back of Amazon’s cloud computing and Amazon Web Services, which made $17 billion last year, outstripping the spending on sectors like healthcare.

 “They’re spending a lot on all these things to build and enforce their competitive advantages,” said Baron Capital manager Michael Lippert to the Wall Street Journal.

-Amazon’s rise has happened quickly growing from $600 billion in January to hit the mark, making over $400 billion in just 165 trading days.
+Amazon’s rise has happened quickly, growing from $600 billion in January to hit the mark, making over $400 billion in just 165 trading days.
 That saw Amazon beat Google parent company Alphabet to the mark and was much quicker than Apple’s run which took 183 trading days to add $100 billion, which suggests Amazon is poised to become the most valuable company in the world.

 Amazon has a long way to grow, but today's $1 trillion market value is a testament to where it's been https://t.co/XVitEqzPS7 pic.twitter.com/jRgDw2kW96